How to Successfully Teach Reading to Children with Dyslexia

 Finding the middle ground

-What I took away from reading this site was that communication is tricky.
+What I took away from reading this site is that communication is tricky.
 When I make the statement that some learners learn best from whole to part, it might convey to others that I am an advocate of whole language.
 Which I am not.
 I do believe it is best practice to provide specific, detailed, explicit phonics instruction to children.
-Having said that, I also believe it is best practice to teach all children whole words first - or at the same time.
+Having said that, I also believe it is best practice to teach all children whole words first, or at the same time.

 So many children need to understand the global view and to see the end product.
 They need to understand the reason behind learning little pieces of words.
 Without these big picture concepts, children with dyslexia will not experience success in learning all the little fragments of words.
 Another reason for teaching whole words along with explicit phonics is that most right-brained learners do not successfully memorize and utilize those little word fragments.
 They will be more successful if they are given the whole word used in a sentence that means something, and then the words are broken into their sound spellings.